Karthick-1905/Lumerion/CONTRIBUTING.md

 - Changelog for significant contributions
 - Project documentation

-Thank you for contributing to ADL LMS!
+Thank you for contributing to Lumerion!